 As the amount of healthcare platforms and technologies continues to increase, creating a single, consistent user experience that differs from the competition can be a daunting task.
 Consumers are demanding increased connectivity and security across the board.
 Specifically, in healthcare, patients expect to have an effortless, provider-branded experience, where they are not redirected to numerous platforms.
 Here we discuss the top challenges facing healthcare and how to overcome the ever-increasing challenges of app development for patients:

 Step into Patient Care

 With today’s connected devices, patients already house a wealth of medical knowledge.
 Patients of all ages carry smartphones that have access to readily available medical information and a number of those individuals collect and track their own health data through the use of wearable technology such Apple Watches or Fitbits.
 With all this valuable health data being collected on a daily basis, healthcare professionals need to start asking questions such as:

-- How can we turn wellness tracking into more than just a motivational tool and create useful data out of these numbers?
+- How can we turn wellness tracking into more than just a motivational tool and create useful data out of these numbers?or

 - How can we take the heartrate monitor and hydration levels shown on these devices and integrate it into patient medical records to create to personal care based on that wellness tracking?

 The answer lies within the patient.
 Start by allowing users to simply submit and store their wellness data within their provider profile portal.
 Although, providers need to be cautious as patients’ use of wellness tracking devices increases their expectation that their data is leveraged by their healthcare providers to provide personalized health plans and recommendations.